Skip to main content

 Flying comes out ahead — about 8 hr 24 min quicker door-to-door, though driving would save roughly $30.

-The honest answer to “NYC to Chicago: drive or fly?” depends less on the flight time than on everything around it.
+The honest answer to “New York to Chicago: drive or fly?” depends less on the flight time than on everything around it.
 A nonstop is only about 1 hr 48 min in the air, but getting to the airport, clearing security, boarding, and reaching your destination at the other end realistically adds around four hours.
 That pushes the true door-to-door flight time to about 5 hr 48 min, against roughly 14 hr 13 min for the drive.

 How the maths changes with your group